tymyrddin/blue/source/docs/shadows/red-lantern/roa_poisoning.md

-# Wazuh lab: ROA poisoning / control-plane manipulation
+# Wazuh lab: ROA poisoning/control-plane manipulation

 ## Purpose of this lab